Keyboard shortcuts

 2) Inject In-Memory Rex Modules

-For host-managed modules, add a resolver that maps library_name to source text.
+For host-managed modules, either call Engine::inject_module or add an importer that maps module_name to source text.

 use std::collections::HashMap;